Voxscript/voxscript-demos/GPTs/README.md

 3. **Add Actions**
    - Click on 'Add Actions' in the GPT setup.
-   - Paste the OpenAI Schema (mentioned above) into the definition file.
+   - Paste the OpenAI Schema from this repoistory into definition field.
 Ensure that all the actions you require are listed.

 4. **Edit Authentication**
    - Go to 'Edit Authentication'.